Susana465/camkii_thesis/40-results.md

 ![](40-results-figures\WT\camkii-open-nmdar.png){#fig-camkii-opening-nmdar}

-Stabilisation of CaMKII in the Open Conformation. _For reproducibility, this figure was obtained from plotting data from "run_2025-04-03_08-45-21_seed_2."_
+Stabilisation of CaMKII in the Open Conformation._

 :::